 Budget: Our budget is circa £1500 to include copyright on printed materials (including poster, postcards and leaflets) and digital (website and social media platforms).

-Next steps: We are looking to start the project in February or early March.
-Please get in touch with email@example.com to register your interest and include examples of your work and a brief outline to describe how you would reflect South Kensington visually.
+Next steps: We are looking to start the project in spring/early summer.
+Please get in touch with firstname.lastname@example.org to register your interest and include examples of your work and a brief outline to describe how you would reflect South Kensington visually.